Inclusive Pedagogy

 • Student Inclusive Pedagogy Consultants

 The Faculty Hub is pleased to welcome several students to our staff in the role of Student Inclusive Pedagogy Consultants.
-We are currently seeking 5 more student consultants to join our team.

 Interested students should contact Kylie Korsnack (kkorsnac@richmond.edu) for more information about how to apply.